ArthurSonzogni/chromiumos-platform2/modemfwd/README.md

 * `interval`: the interval between heartbeat checks, in seconds
 * `modem_idle_interval`: at modem idle state, the interval between heartbeat checks, in seconds

+`--get_recovery_file_list` should take as input a path to the directory of recovery metadata for this variant via the `--recovery_metadata_dir` flag, and return a list of paths to the supporting files needed to perform recovery.

 All commands should return 0 on success and something non-zero on failure.
 `modemfwd` will look for these binaries in the directory passed as the